hyperstack-org/hyperstack/docs/installation/installation.md

 Webpacker uses manifests to determine how to package up assets.
 Hyperstack depends on two manifests: One that builds assets that are loaded both during prerendering **and** on the client, and a second that is **only** loaded on the client.

 > Prerendering builds the initial page view server side, and then delivers it to the client as a normal static HTML page.
-Attached to the HTML are flags that React will use update the page as components are re-rendered after the initial page load.
+Attached to the HTML are flags that React will use to update the page as components are re-rendered after the initial page load.
 >
 > This means that page load time is comparable to any other Rails view, and that Rails can cache the pages like any other view.
 >